Skip to content

 What moves the number most

 The result responds to Gross Annual Salary, Income Tax %, Pension %, national pension system / NI %, and Other Deductions %.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 The formula behind this